hamishmb/ddrescue-gui/README.md

 Run:

-"sudo python3 -m coverage run --rcfile=./.coveragerc ./tests.py"

-or:

-"sudo python2 -m coverage run --rcfile=./.coveragerc ./tests.py"
+"python3 -m coverage run --rcfile=./.coveragerc ./tests.py"

 To run the tests.
 Then run:

-"sudo python3 -m coverage html"

-or:

-"sudo python2 -m coverage html"
+"python3 -m coverage html"

 To see the report.